prjemian/docs_demo/README.md

 the HTML documentation and push it to the `gh-pages` branch:

 <details>
-<summary>TODO</summary>
+<summary>more about access tokens</summary>
-Instead of passwords, GitHub now requires remote users to setup and use a <em>personal access token</em> for authentication during `git push` and others steps that require credentials.
+Instead of passwords, GitHub now requires remote users to setup and use a <em>personal access token</em> for authentication during <code>git push</code> and others steps that require credentials.

 A web search for <em>GitHub personal access token</em> should return many links to help on this.
 One such link, https://www.howtogeek.com/devops/how-to-set-up-https-personal-access-tokens-for-github-authentication/, provides a good explanation about this PAT and how to manage it locally.

 CAUTION: Do <b color="red">NOT</b> put the token in any file that will push it to GitHub.
 This would publish your credentials for any hacker anywhere to take over your GitHub account!

-We've all done something like that at one time or another.
+But ..., we've all done something like that at one time or another.
 Or committed a really big file that should not remain in the repository.

 <b>Q</b>: How to remove such a push from the repo entirely (not just undo in later commit)?